GRHS Students of the Week

 .

-James King was nominated as a Student of the Week by GRHS Foreign Language Teacher Mr. Spencer Cantrell.
+TJ Hester was nominated as a Student of the Week by GRHS Math Teacher Mr. Phil Harder.

-I would like to nominate James King as Student of the Week in Spanish 1.
-James is great to have in class.
-He comes to class every day and works hard to learn the material taught.
-James is kind to his classmates and I have observed him helping others on many occasions.
-His good attitude and great work ethic are awesome to see and I appreciate what he contributes to my class. ”
+I’d like to nominate, TJ Hester as Student of the Week.
+Tanner is absolutely rocking Consumer Math this fall and has been a great asset to class.
+He is always prepared and completes his work on time and contributes to the class discussion.”

 .